Additional Tenure-Track Policies

 Tenure-track scientists will be evaluated continually by their Section- and Laboratory or Branch Chief and the Scientific Director.
 One of these individuals will meet annually with the tenure-track scientist to provide oral and written evaluation on performance.
 Copies of this evaluation, signed by the Laboratory/Branch Chief and the Scientific Director, shall be provided to the candidate and to the review team evaluating the candidate for tenure.

 Formal reviews will be conducted within approximately three years by the Board of Scientific Counselors or by a working group of the BSC such as a formally constituted Site Visit review team established by the Scientific Director and approved by the IC Director and by the DDIR, followed by a recommendation by the BSC.
 The BSC will recommend that the candidate be: 1) continued in the tenure track, 2) dropped from the track, or 3) considered for early evaluation for tenure.
-The Board of Scientific Counselors shall identify particular areas of strength and weakness and suggest steps necessary to improve a candidate's chances of securing tenure.
+The Board of Scientific Counselors shall identify particular areas of strength and weakness and suggest steps necessary to improve a candidate’s chances of securing tenure.
 To be continued in the tenure track, a candidate must demonstrate continued research progress consistent with the programmatic and research goals defined in the Tenure-Track Agreement.
 The pace of this progress should be sufficient such that, if continued, the candidate would achieve considerable standing as an independent scientist in the research community after six/seven years (eight/nine years for clinical investigator).
 In order to give tenure-track investigators the full period, the final BSC review could be scheduled to coincide with the end of the last (sixth/seventh or eighth/ninth) year, give or take a couple of months.
 Shortly after the last BSC review, the SD or IC Promotion/Tenure Committee should arrange for 10-12 letters of evaluation, so that once the BSC review is completed, the IC Promotion/Tenure Committee could immediately complete its review and the case could be sent on to the Central Tenure Committee.
-If the BSC review and letters do not support the possibility of tenure, the candidate would be notified at once and have an additional year to look for another job.
+If the SD agrees that the BSC review and letters do not support the possibility of tenure, the candidate would be notified at once and have an additional year to look for another job.

 If a candidate is not continued in the tenure-track, or is denied tenure, he or she should be notified in writing and will be permitted at least one terminal year.